-This LibGuide introduces the concept of search alerts which is a feature in many of the library's databases.
-This is not designed to be a comprehensive guide of all the library's databases, but rather a place to become familair with the option and how to set them up in some the library's more popular databases.
+This LibGuide introduces search alerts, which are a feature in many of the library's databases.
+This is not a comprehensive guide to setting search alerts in all of the library's databases, but a place to become familair with the option and see examples of how to set them up in a few of the library's more popular databases.

 Most library databases have an option to create custom search alerts, but the way to create search alerts differ depending on the database vendor.
 Each tab will discuss a different database's method for setting up search alerts.

 A search alert (also known as an auto-alert) is a typical feature in library databases that allows you to do a search once and then be notified whenever a new journal article that meets your search criteria is added to the database.